brandur/sorg/content/fragments/inventory-ephemeralization.md

 * Keys -- I still need three separate keys to get into my apartment.
 * Cards (e.g. credit cards, library card) -- Apple Pay?
-* iPad Mini -- We'll need either much bigger phones are smaller tablets before I stop using this device.
+* iPad Mini -- We'll need either much bigger phones or smaller tablets before I stop using this device.

 And conversely, other things that I want to see stay around: